-Flood and torrent management, landslides
+Flood risk management, torrent control and landslides

-Austrians have a long history of dealing with floods and landslides owing to the need to squeeze development into a small area of inhabitable land and general conditions in mountainous areas.
-The requirement to use all available valley floor space for agriculture, settlements and infrastructure (such as in the Inn, Salzach, Enns, Drau, Mur and Danube valleys, as well as in many smaller valleys) has led to a marked impact on the course of these rivers.
-The steep river gradients result in limited inundation zones unable to store large quantities of water (even under "natural conditions") causing particular problems in heavy floods.
+Austrians have a long history in dealing with floods and landslides owing to the high land use pressure especially in river valleys.
+Limited availability of inhabitable land and general conditions in mountainous areas demand a comprehensive consideration of different interests.
+The requirement for agriculture, settlements and infrastructure (such as in the Inn, Salzach, Enns, Drau, Mur and Danube valleys, as well as in many smaller valleys) has led to an accumulation of values on the course of these rivers.
+The partly steep river gradients result in limited inundation areas to store large quantities of water (even under natural conditions) causing particular problems in case of flooding.
+Landslides and and flash floods from torrents (Wildbäche) can even worsen the situation, having significant impacts on human settlements and their potential development.
+These boundary conditions stress the need for and integrated flood risk management approach which is based on the European Floods Directive.
+Flood risk management plans are, therefore, in force and are updated according to the EU Floods Directive.
+On the level of the whole Danube catchment an international Danube flood risk management plan had been elaborated with significant contributions of non EU member state countries.